dl1bz/deskhpsdr/README.md

 Other useful app features (availability depend from used SDR device):

-* Noisefloor adjustment automatic for Panadapter
+* Noisefloor adjustment automatic for Panadapter ✅
-* SDR device auto-detection
+* SDR device auto-detection ✅
-* Autogain adjustment and ADC overflow protection (Hermes Lite 2 only)
+* Autogain adjustment and ADC overflow protection (Hermes Lite 2 only) ✅
-* Keyboard shortcuts (pre-defined)
+* Keyboard shortcuts (pre-defined) ✅
-* Open Collector support (RX, TX, Tune) via OpenHPSDR protocol
+* Open Collector support (RX, TX, Tune) via OpenHPSDR protocol ✅
-* Antenna selection (if SDR support this)
+* Antenna selection (if SDR support this) ✅
-* Transverter Support
+* Transverter Support ✅
-* Full RX- and TX-WDSP Audio chain support (RX/TX-EQ, Leveler, CESSB, Limiter, CFC, Speech Processor, DEXP)
+* Full RX- and TX-WDSP Audio chain support (RX/TX-EQ, Leveler, CESSB, Limiter, CFC, Speech Processor, DEXP) ✅
-* network optimizations if using WiFi for OpenHPSDR protocol P1 or P2
+* network optimizations if using WiFi for OpenHPSDR protocol P1 or P2 ✅
 * 2 VFO, up to 2 Receiver and 1 Transmitter
-* VFO split, swap, RIT/XIT supported
+* VFO split, swap, RIT/XIT supported ✅
 * Save TX DRIVE and TUNE DRIVE per band, Bandstack available
-* display current solar data for propagation, show Greyline DX window
+* display current solar data for propagation, show Greyline DX window ✅
 * Panadapter refresh rate adjustment (max.
-60fps)
+60fps, prevent very high CPU consumption❗)
-* some special SDR device-specific options supported
+* some special SDR device-specific options supported 🔥

 The focus is clear fonie/SSB & digimodes, less CW. deskHPSDR has more added options integraded from the WDSP library like pihpsdr, especially tools for the WDSP RX and TX audio chain, and they are all user-acessible and user-adjustable (pihpsdr has many things only "hardcoded" without user-access). deskHPSDR support **max. two RX**, although some SDR hardware supports more, like the Hermes Lite 2 with up to four RX slices.